abpframework/abp/docs/en/Community-Articles/2020-09-28-Using-DevExtremeAngularComponents-With-The-ABP-Framework/Using-DevExtremeAngularComponents-With-The-ABP-Framework.md

-## Using DevExtreme Angular Components With the ABP Framework
+# Using DevExtreme Angular Components With the ABP Framework

-Hello, this is a follow up on the article [Using DevExtreme Components With the ABP Framework](https://community.abp.io/articles/using-devextreme-components-with-the-abp-framework-zb8z7yqv)

-We will create the same application using Angular as the UI framework and integrate [DevExpress Angular components](https://js.devexpress.com/Documentation/Guide/Angular_Components/DevExtreme_Angular_Components/).
+In this article, I will show you how to integrate the [DevExpress Angular components](https://js.devexpress.com/Documentation/Guide/Angular_Components/DevExtreme_Angular_Components/) to a project created using the ABP Framework startup templates.
+Then I will use the [DataGrid](https://js.devexpress.com/Documentation/Guide/Widgets/DataGrid/Overview/) component to show a list of users on the UI.

 ## Create the Project

-For detail information about how to generate and start up a project, please refer to the [official docs](https://docs.abp.io/en/abp/latest/Getting-Started?UI=NG&DB=EF&Tiered=No).
-For the scope of this post, we will not go into details of the backend applications.

-Let's create an application using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI#new)
+Let's create a new web application with the Angular UI using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI#new):

 ```shell
 abp new DevExtremeAngular -u angular
 ```

-After the project is created, you should run following projects in order
+> For detail information about how to generate and start up a project, please refer to the [official docs](https://docs.abp.io/en/abp/latest/Getting-Started?UI=NG&DB=EF&Tiered=No).
+For the scope of this post, we will not go into details of the backend applications.

+## Running the Solution

+### The Server Side

+Server side contains multiple projects in the solution:

 ![A screenshot showing DevExtremeAngular.DbMigrator and DevExtremeAngular.HttpApi.Host](project-setup.png)

-Firstly, run `DevExtremeAngular.DbMigrator` for db migration and then run `DevExtremeAngular.HttpApi.Host` for backend APIs.
+Run following projects in order;

+* Run `DevExtremeAngular.DbMigrator` to create the database and seed the initial data.
+* Run `DevExtremeAngular.HttpApi.Host` project to make the backend API up & running.

+### The Angular Application

-After the backend is ready, navigate to `angular` folder and run `yarn` or `npm install` based on which package you are using.
+Open a command line terminal and navigate to `angular` folder then run `yarn` or `npm install` based on which package you are using.

-After installation process is done, you can start your angular project by running `yarn start` or `npm start`

-Everything should run smoothly and when you go to http://localhost:4200 in the browser, you should see your application up and running.
+After installation process is done, you can start your angular project by running `yarn start` or `npm start`.
+This command should serve the application and open the application in your default browser.
+If it doesn't open, you can navigate to http://localhost:4200 in your browser:

 ![A screenshot showing localhost is running](localhost-running.png)

-You can login to the application by using following credentials
+You can login to the application by using following credentials:

 > _Default admin username is **admin** and password is **1q2w3E\***_